neuroquery/pubget/README.md

 nqdc extract_labelbuddy_data nqdc_data/query-10c72245c52d7d4e6f535e2bcffb2572/subset_articlesWithCoords_extractedData
 ```

-This creates a directory whose name ends with `labelbuddyData` containig the batches of documents in JSONL format (in this case there is a single batch):
+This creates a directory whose name ends with `labelbuddyData` containing the batches of documents in JSONL format (in this case there is a single batch):

 ```
 · nqdc_data